 Substitution and Section Tags

-It’s also possible to use Substitution and Section Tags to dynamically populate information in the Salesforce DMP Trackers.
+It’s also possible to use Substitution and Section Tags to dynamically populate information in the Audience Studio Trackers.
 The difference between a Substitution Tag and a Section Tag is that a Substitution Tag tends to be about the person you are sending the email to, and a Section Tag tends to be about the email itself.
 However, the Substitution and Section Tags are only supported when you are using SendGrid’s SMTP API to send out emails with SendGrid, not their web interface.
 If you are using their API, SendGrid offers some examples on how to use Substitution Tags in their documentation.
 The documentation for the Section Tags is here.

 SendGrid Web Interface